How to convert EXE to APPX

 from the context menu of an item, which is located in the left ‘Registry Included’

-In order to review and exlude unnecessary APPX apps (shortcuts), go to the Shortcuts and FTAs -> APPX apps
+To review and exlude unnecessary APPX apps (shortcuts), go to the Shortcuts and FTAs -> APPX apps

 tab and uncheck the checkbox, located before the app name in the list, for those apps, which you want to exclude.
 Using the details pane, you can update the app display name, logos and so on.

-Finaly, to build APPX package from the project, navigate to the Package -> APPX
+To build APPX package from the project, navigate to the Package -> APPX

 tab, review and update (if necessary) Application details, Indentity information